Human Capital

 The Initial Interview Rate and Interview Completion Rate in Specific Health Guidance

-As part of mental health management, stress checks are conducted twice a year for all employees of the Konica Minolta Group in Japan, and more than 90% of employees participate every time (in fiscal 2021, 92% received stress checks).
+As part of mental health management, stress checks are conducted twice a year for all employees of the Konica Minolta Group in Japan, and more than 90% of employees participate every time (in fiscal 2022, 92% received stress checks).
 While allowing employees to utilize their results for self-care, Konica Minolta also classifies workplaces into four levels of stress based on the results of the stress checks and shares this status with organizational heads.
 Improvement measures are then devised and implemented for workplaces at Level 4, the highest level of stress.
-As a result, the number of Level 4 workplaces was only four in fiscal 2021, down 50% from eight workplaces in the previous year, and the percentage of high-stress employees was 8.4%, down 1.3% from the previous year.
+As a result,although the number of Level 4 workplaces in fiscal 2022 increased year on year, the number has been decreasing over the medium term, and the percentage of workers with the highest level of stress in the same year was 8.6%, the lowest level ever.
 In conjunction with this, all Group managers participated regularly in an e-learning program to promote early detection and prompt response for those suffering from mental health issues through a reinforcement of managers’ employee oversight function.
-The participation rate was maintained at around 95%.
+The participation rate was maintained at around 92%.
 Survey results showed that 90% of the participants responded that e-learning was beneficial.
 Konica Minolta plans to expand from a defensive approach to mental health education, focused on reinforcing managers’ oversight, to an offensive approach aimed at improving the workplace culture.
 Moreover, beginning in fiscal 2020, an organization health survey, whose scores have a strong correlation with productivity, was carried out, and the results of analyzing this survey were utilized in workplace improvement activities.

 Konica Minolta has also established a reinstatement preparation program for employees returning to work from leaves of absence taken due to mental health problems.
 People in the program are provided with careful support to facilitate a smooth return to work, including at least three interviews with an industrial physician, workplace head, and the HR department during the rehabilitation period, which lasts up to three months.

-In the Global Employee Survey (GES) that the Konica Minolta Group routinely conducts, in fiscal 2022, the average score for the statement “My work is meaningful to me and contributes to customers” was 6.3 out of 10 points (6.2 in previous fiscal year), while the average score for the statement on “engagement” was 5.4 points, the same as the previous year, showing that many employees feel engaged with the Company.
+In the Global Employee Survey (GES) that the Konica Minolta Group routinely conducts, in fiscal 2022, the average score for the statement “My work is meaningful to me and contributes to customers” was 6.3 out of 10 points (6.2 in previous fiscal year), the same as the previous year, showing that many employees feel engaged with the Company.
 We will continue to encourage our employees to bring about change for growth and further increase their engagement.

-Days of Leave and Percentage of People Taking Leaves of Absence Due to Mental health Problems (as of April 1 of each year)
+Percentage of People Taking Leaves of Absence at the Beginning of the Fiscal Year Due to Mental Health Problems (as of April 1) and Total Number of Days of Leave During Each Fiscal Year

 Measures to Address Overwork